-Thank you all for helping cleanup the river again this year!
-BEAT partnered with the Housatonic Valley Association (HVA) to organize several Housatonic River cleanups for 2013.
+Thank you all for helping clean up the river again this year!
+Berkshire Environmental Action Team (BEAT) partnered with the Housatonic Valley Association (HVA) to organize several Housatonic River cleanups for 2013.
 It’s amazing how much “stuff” we pull out of the river, and it’s equally amazing how much fun we have doing it.
 Join us for the next clean up.
 We’d love to meet you.

 On Sunday, June 2, at 3pm, The First Church of Pittsfield hosted an afternoon of blues, jazz, rock and soul music to benefit Berkshire Environmental Action Team.
 The theme for the day was “This Is Our Reply To Violence.”
 We can’t thank Pastor James Lumsden and all of the other musicians enough for providing such an uplifting, moving, and rousing event, and for helping BEAT in the process.

 Wetlands are valuable resources, and one of the most useful tools we have for protecting those resources is the Massachusetts Wetlands Protection Act.
-Here is a tutorial to help you understand this important law and how citizens can interact with their local Conservation Commissions.
+Here is Berkshire Environmental Action Team’s tutorial to help you understand this important law and how citizens can interact with their local Conservation Commissions.

 As part of its campaign to evade its responsibility to clean its PCBs from the Housatonic River, GE has been arguing for years that any remediation of vernal pools would destroy those ecosystems.
 A new study, conducted by GE and its contractors, and overseen by the EPA, shows that the Pittsfield vernal pool remediation was a huge success.
-Now we need to push for remediation of the remaining vernal pools along the river.
+Berkshire Environmental Action Team is pushing for remediation of the remaining vernal pools along the river.

-Puppets are a great way to engage people in learning about our water and how to keep it clean.
+Puppets are a great way to engage people in learning about the environment.
 BEAT has teamed up with Dr. Augies under a grant under a grant from the Berkshire Environmental Endowment, a fund of the Berkshire Taconic Community Foundation, to bring fantastic puppet theater to area schools.
-BEAT and Dr. Augies are working with the Berkshire Regional Planning Commission and the City of Pittsfield’s Department of Public Services, and with a student from Berkshire Community College’s Environmental Sciences Department to create fantastic puppet shows focusing on water quality and what people can do to protect water quality in their community.
+BEAT and Dr. Augies are working with the Berkshire Regional Planning Commission and the City of Pittsfield’s Department of Public Services, and with a student from Berkshire Community College’s Environmental Sciences Department to create puppet shows focusing on water quality and what people can do to protect water in their community.

 What’s the real scoop on the claims being made by GE in its attempt to avoid its responsibility?
 We at BEAT have found ourselves responding to the same question many times.
 Which of the PCB cleanup solutions for the Housatonic River does BEAT support?
 The concern has been generated by the distribution by GE of a 25-minute video that presents GE’s view on the subject.
 The video has been shown on television and has been mailed to residents of Berkshire County.
 We welcome this increased concern and interest, especially if people look farther than the video for answers to a very important question.
 Here is BEAT’s reply to GE’s video.